 To consolidate affiliate income in QuickBooks or Xero, pull each network's payout statement for the period, normalize the rows into one consistent ledger, and import that cleaned file into your accounting system.
 The ledger should capture the same fields for every network: statement period, network name, merchant or advertiser, gross commission, fees or adjustments, net payable, payment date, currency, and whether the payout contributes to a 1099 workflow.
 Once those fields are consistent, monthly bookkeeping and year-end reconciliation use the same source of truth instead of separate spreadsheets for each platform.

 The tax consequence is just as important as the monthly close.
-If the ledger is not normalized as income arrives, January becomes a manual reconstruction project: several networks may issue forms, some may stay below reporting thresholds, and payout timing may not line up neatly with the periods the income was earned.
-A clean monthly ledger avoids that scramble because the same accounting-ready rows used for routine bookkeeping can also support Schedule C preparation, 1099 comparisons, and tie-outs when a network statement does not match the cash that hit the bank.
+If the ledger is not normalized as income arrives, January becomes a manual reconstruction project: several networks may issue forms, some may stay below reporting thresholds, and payout timing may not line up neatly with the period when income was earned.

 What Each Affiliate Network Statement Actually Gives You

 The main reason affiliate bookkeeping gets messy is that networks do not report commissions in a uniform shape.
 Some platforms are generous with CSV detail.
 Others give the affiliate a payout PDF that was built for reference, not import.
 Even when two networks both offer CSV exports, the columns often mean different things.
-One may separate gross commission and network fee.
-Another may show only the final amount due.
-That is why an Impact.com payout to QuickBooks workflow should not be treated as interchangeable with a Rakuten affiliate payment CSV to accounting.
+Do not assume an Impact payout report can be mapped the same way as a Rakuten export; decide which fields represent settlement before either file reaches QuickBooks or Xero.

 Use this as the practical pull-statements reference:

-• Rakuten Advertising: Often introduces a payment lag relative to the period in which commissions were earned.
-A Rakuten affiliate payment CSV to accounting workflow should preserve both statement period and payment date so later tie-outs do not collapse those into one date.
+- Rakuten Advertising: Often introduces a payment lag relative to the period in which commissions were earned.
+Preserve both statement period and payment date so later tie-outs do not collapse those into one date.

 Across all of these networks, the practical question is always the same: can the statement tell you the period covered, who generated the commission, what the gross amount was, what reduced it, when it was paid, and in which currency?
 If any of those answers is missing or buried in a different report, the file still needs cleanup before it belongs anywhere near the general ledger.